Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding

 • Status: Under submission at IEEE Transactions on Robotics (T-RO).

-• Problem: End-to-end VLAs often lose reliable language-vision grounding in real clutter, absent-target cases, background shifts, and unseen-object scenes.
+• Problem: Monolithic VLAs can erode language-conditioned grounding, leading to failure in clutter, absent-target cases, background shifts, and unseen-object manipulation.

 Project Page